 - Denver Children’s Hospital

 - Jack & Jill Late Stage Cancer Fund

 - Miracle Flights

 I picked the charity I wanted to donate to and she completed the transaction.
-I even received a confirmation from Frontier.
-Take a good look, as it’s the only time you’ll see a invoice with no price from Frontier.
+I even received confirmation from Frontier.
+Take a good look, as it’s the only time you’ll see an invoice with no price from Frontier.

 In all, the call only took five minutes.
 That’s less time than it took me to look up which charities I could donate to online and to find the correct phone number.
 I’m glad I was able to donate my miles; now I just need to get Sharon to call in and donate hers before they expire.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and get emailed notifications of when we post.
 Or maybe you’d like to join our Facebook group – we have 11,000+ members and we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!